CarlaBuongiorno/MilestoneProject1/README.md

 ## 3. Features

+Decided to keep the nav bar expanded for tablet screen.

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features